ProjectDaden/Brand-platform-FE/DU-md/page-layouts.md

 	Industry & values

 		Industry
-			p.intro					(text that explains that we need to know the industry to pre-set choices to make the design fit their brand)
+			p.intro					(Your industry helps shape the overall look and feel of your brand fit in.)

 			label					(Industry)
 			detail					(select the industry that matches closest)